juan-cabrera/pulp_rpm_repos/README.md

 Role Variables
 --------------

-To interact with the pulp server you need to set this variables
+To interact with the pulp server you need to set this variables:

 ```yaml
     pulp_admin_user: admin